Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Convergence of IBMF in directed graphs

 \section{Convergence of IBMF in directed graphs}

 The convergence of IBMF is sensitive to the addition of damping.
 In the toy model described in Subsection \ref{subsec:IBMF_directed}, using no damping ($d=1$ in Eq. \eqref{eq:IBMFT0_damping}) has negative implications on the convergence, and the results no longer coincide with the predictions in Ref. \cite{StavPRE2024}.
+Specifically, as we will discuss in this appendix, numerical simulations only exhibit fluctuations in the presence of unstable isolated odd cycles, while the undamped IBMF algorithm fails to converge also in the presence of isolated even cycles; the inclusion of damping reconciles the IBMF results with the simulations.

 In Fig.~\ref{fig:IBMF_without_damping_several_mu}, we show the probability that IBMF, without damping, does not converge ($P_{\text{nc}}$) for large graphs with different average connectivities and interaction strengths.
 In this case, $P_{\text{nc}}$ is independent of $\mu$ for all $\mu>1$.
 It follows a slowly increasing function that goes from zero at $c=0$ to one at $c=e$.
 This function is represented with a dashed line in the figure, and we give its precise mathematical form below.
 This behavior is also nearly independent of the size $N$, as can be seen in Fig.~\ref{fig:IBMF_without_damping_several_N}.
 Only close to $P_{\text{nc}}\sim 1$, for $c\sim e$, finite-size effects make IBMF have a small deviation from the dashed line.
 The empirical $P_{\text{nc}}$ is not exactly equal to one at $c=e$ for finite sizes, but the inserted graphic shows that $P_{\text{nc}}$ increases when the number of species $N$ increases.